The South Carolina Public Employee Benefit Authority (PEBA) board of directors is composed of 11 members.

 Pearce is married to the former Carolyn Gibbons Coker.
 They have four sons, three granddaughters and one grandson.

-Penn is Senior Director of Benefits, Compensation, and Employee Services at Michelin North America, Inc. He is responsible for the development and implementation of the benefits, pension, compensation, payroll and disability management strategies and policies for the United States and Canada.
+Penn retired from Michelin North America, Inc. in 2014 as Senior Director of Benefits, Compensation, and Employee Services.
+He was responsible for the development and implementation of the benefits, pension, compensation, payroll and disability management strategies and policies for the United States and Canada.

 Penn first joined Michelin in 1984 as an Electrical Design Engineer.
 He advanced to various positions within the company, including Project/Process Engineer, Technical Recruiter, Industrial Engineer, Production Manager, Human Resources Manager, Director of Human Resources – Michelin Americas Research Corp. and Director of Employee Services.
 Prior to Michelin, Penn served as a Mechanical Designer at Vulcan Metal Products and Electrical Design and Process Control Engineer at Proctor & Gamble.